What are Soulful Circles?

 What kinds of subjects are talked about in Soulful Circles?

 All of the Soulful Circles focus on the same topic during one of the meetings each month.
-This topic is linked to our theme-of-the-month for Sunday worship services.
+This topic is linked to our Soul Matters monthly theme (see our Worship page for more information about monthly themes).
 Topics might include gratitude, accountability, spirituality, or brokenness.
 These short, simple words provide the basis for evocative questions participants will be asked to reflect on with the group.
 Circle participants choose a topic to discuss during the second monthly meeting.